top of page

 The Chicago River

-If you can sneak through Indiana early in the morning, Kentucky roads will welcome travelers to predominately three lanes on Interstate 65.
+If you can sneak through Indiana early in the morning, Kentucky roads will welcome travelers to predominantly three lanes on Interstate 65.
 That's a positive thing, as the majority of Indiana is only two lanes.
 As you cross the Ohio River into Kentucky, you're confronted with a toll bridge.

 We have not yet been ticketed, so I believe the Illinois Fast Pass may work to pay that bridge toll driving in and out of Louisville.